 d) 6/min or 12/min

-Explanation: In arrhythmia monitoring instrument, , it gives alarm light signals whenever the prematured or widened ectopic beat exist up to the rate of 6/min or 12/min.It is one of the operating sequence of the arrhythmia monitoring instrument.
+Explanation: In the arrhythmia monitoring instrument, it gives alarm light signals whenever the prematured or widened ectopic beat exist up to the rate of 6/min or 12/min.It is one of the operating sequences of the arrhythmia monitoring instrument.

 4. ECG signal is amplified and filtered with 0.05-100 Hz for diagnostic purposes and 1-40 Hz for monitoring purposes in signal conditioning.